helpmefindlaw/docs/docs/user-guide/workforce/create.md

 ---
-title: "Create a New Employee Guide"
+title: "Create a New Worker Guide"
 ---

 Ready to expand your virtual legal team?
 Follow these steps to create a new virtual employee in LawMe and customize their role to meet your firm’s needs.